 Although the BRFS has been used primarily as a telephone survey instrument, our research partners at ACCESS believed that, in the post-9/11 context, many Arab/Chaldean Americans would be reluctant to speak with strangers over the telephone about their health status.
 Consequently, we hired members of the ACCESS staff, many of whom are themselves members of Arab/Chaldean communities in Southeast Michigan, to conduct face-to-face interviews.
 The interviewers were trained in research ethics and the techniques of face-to-face survey administration.
 Following interviews, interviewers conducted regular debriefing meetings with the research team to identify and correct problems with the survey instrument, recruitment procedures, or survey administration.
-Interviewers recruited participants for the study in one of two ways: either by identifying recruits through their own social networks within local Arab and Chaldean communities, or by reaching out to additional local Arab/Chaldean communities in Southeast Michigan.
+Interviewers recruited participants for the study in one of two ways: either by identifying recruits through their own social networks within local Arab and Chaldean communities, or by reaching out to additional local Arab/Chaldean communities through mosques and community centers to obtain a sample that reflected the full diversity of Arab/Chaldean communities in Southeast Michigan.
 Through these methods, a convenience sample of 89 Arab/Chaldean Americans was obtained.